Skip to main content Go to home page

 In all cases, a valid copy of the builder’s licence or registration needs to be provided to the applicant showing that a valid licence or registration was held, as detailed above.
 A copy of the builder’s licence or registration needs to be provided as part of your supporting documents.

 To satisfy the requirements of HomeBuilder, a builder would generally need to hold a domestic builder (unlimited) licence issued by the Victorian Building Authority, as this is usually required for a builder to enter into a comprehensive home building contract.
 However, a domestic builder (limited) licence may be acceptable for certain substantial renovations.
-This will be considered on a case by case basis and may depend on the renovation contract and type of limited licence held by the builder when they entered into the contract.
+This will be considered on a case-by-case basis and may depend on the renovation contract and type of limited licence held by the builder when they entered into the contract.
 The builder holding the limited licence would also need to be named as the builder on the building permit issued for the renovation.

 Owner-builders are not eligible for HomeBuilder.
 An owner-builder means the person who is the registered or licensed builder and who takes legal responsibility for domestic building work carried out on their own land/property.
 Owner-builders therefore do not enter into an eligible contract under HomeBuilder.